 What to look for in a cheap fitness tracker

-If none of these take your fancy, or you’re gathering information to begin your quest for a cheap fitness tracker, here’s what to expect, in a nutshell:
+If none of these take your fancy, or you’re gathering information to begin your quest for a cheap fitness tracker, here’s what to expect from an ultra-cheap tracker, in a nutshell:

-You can expect to get: calorie tracking, step count and distance – even the most basic will have this.
+You can expect to get: tracking for steps, distance (based on steps) and calories – even the most basic will have this.

 You might get: features such as the ability to get GPS data from your smartphone, heart-rate monitoring, sleep tracking, water-resistance and a smattering of smart features.
 You might get a nice design and good build; some cheaper trackers have a plasticky, flimsy feel to them, while others seem more luxurious, and have a high-resolution display.

 You probably won’t get: onboard GPS (saving you from having to take your phone out with you to track your run), in-depth sports tracking, sleep tracking, VO2 max for analysis of your oxygen consumption or advanced smart features.
 These sorts of features are a bonus on cheap wearables, but they are becoming more common.